 Sunburns are a result of damage to the DNA of the skin cells.
 So, essentially, a tan signals that the cells have been damaged and are dying.
 The actual burn, or the redness that you perceive, is the result of inflammation from dilated blood vessels that allow your body to remove those dead, damaged skin cells.

 The burn may be because you spent too much time in the sun, but your ability to tan vs. burn is genetically determined by your skin phonotype, which is based on how much melanin your skin produces when exposed to the sun.
-People with fair skin have less melanin than those with darker skin tones, making them more susceptible to burns, suspicious moles, and skin cancer.
+People with fair skin have less melanin than those with darker skin tones, making them more susceptible to burns, which can lead to freckles, suspicious moles, and even skin cancer.

 Despite your best efforts to stay protected from or avoid the sun, being outdoors in the summer may leave you with a burn.
 If the damage to your skin is done, here's how to minimize its effects tonight.

 How to cool your sunburn down and fall asleep